 Make marketing a top priority

 Building a clientele would most likely be the most difficult aspect of starting a delivery-only restaurant.
-You’ll need to communicate with consumers in innovative ways, such as posters, advertisements, word of mouth, festivals, and so on because there are no signs or places to pass by and see by chance.
+You’ll need to communicate with consumers in innovative ways, such as through posters, advertisements, word of mouth, festivals, and so on because there are no signs or places to pass by and see by chance.

 Create a website to showcase your menu options.
 Maintain consistent and timely hours so that customers know what to expect you and can place orders for the products they’ve come to enjoy.